luster-io/impulse/README.md

 will be called.

   PROTIP: This may be called more often than you actually want to draw to the page, so make sure your renderer will do debounce the updates.

-### phys.style(property, valueFn(position, elementIndex))
+### imp.style(property, valueFn)

 ```
-phys.style('translateX', function(pos) { return pos.x + 'px' })
+impulse.style('translateX', function(x, y, index) { return x + 'px' })
 ```

-  Sets the css property in argument one to the value returned by the function in argument two, for every element passed into the constructor, every time the physics object's position changes.
+  Sets the css property in the first argument to the value returned by the function in the second, for every element passed into the constructor, every time the physics object's position changes.
 If you set a custom render function in the constructor this method doesn't do anything, since you're manually rendering yourself.